danielcorsano/convertext-gui/README.md

 Desktop GUI application for ConverText file converter with Monaco monospace typography and minimalist black/yellow design.

+Convert between all major document and ebook formats with a single terminal command.
+Get editable .txt or .md from PDF or ebook formats or make ebooks/PDFs from editable text formats.
+Work on multiple files at the same time and send them anywhere in the file system instantly.

 ## Features

 - Click-to-browse file selection